delonnewman/ruby-and-javascript/README.md

     console.log('Zero');
 }
 </code></pre>
-Like C and Java curly braces are only required when the clause is associated with more than one statement, but this is a feature that requires some caution, because:
+<p>Like C and Java curly braces are only
+required when the clause is associated with more than one statement, but this is a feature that requires some caution, because: